 Like all props and wardrobe, wraps are an investment in your business, but the cost can add up quickly.
 So choose wisely.
 Focus on items which complement your brand.
 Stick with colours and tones which YOU love.

 Later on, you can build your collection to a wider variety of colours and textures if you wish to meet clients’ custom requests.
 Perhaps budget for this by setting yourself a business milestone and once you achieve that target, add a little to your collection.

 NEWBORN WRAPPING TUTORIALS

 We hope these tips for choosing wraps for your newborn photography prop collection have been useful.
-If you are still working on perfecting your wrapping techniques, we highly recommend Kelly Brown’s Wrapping Tutorials.
+If you are still working on perfecting your wrapping techniques, we highly recommend Kelly Brown’s Wrapping Tutorials to help guide you.

-These easy to follow wrapping videos will show you how to achieve 9 different wrapping styles, and includes the best-kept secrets on how to capture each wrap with camera angles, lighting, and posing.
-SHOP NOW.
+These easy to follow wrapping videos will show you how to achieve multiple different wrapping styles, and includes the best-kept secrets on how to capture each wrap with camera angles, lighting, and posing.